 Because advancement depends on a model's previous work, maintaining a good portfolio of high-quality, up-to-date photographs is important in getting assignments.
 In addition, actively participating in social media and building a large number of followers increases exposure.

 A model's selection of an agency is also important for advancement: the better the reputation and skill of the agency, the more assignments a model is likely to get.

-Specific requirements depend on the client, but most models must be within certain ranges for height, weight, and clothing size to meet the needs of fashion designers, photographers, and advertisers.
+Specific requirements depend on the client, but most models must be within certain ranges for height, weight, and clothing size.
 Requirements may change slightly over time as perceptions of physical beauty change.